 - 1. COMPLIT 97 (sophomore tutorial) to be taken as early as possible in the student's program of study. - 2.
 Two courses from offerings in Comparative Literature at the 100-level or above. - 3.
-Two courses that examine the following (one of each category or two from the same category): - a.
-A literature other than English, with readings of primary texts in that language.
-This category can include courses from a national literature or area studies department, or any course in which works are read in a language other than English (for example, HIST 1324: French Social Thought from Durkheim to Foucault). - b.
-Works in a nonverbal medium (for example, painting, film, music).
+Two courses that examine: - A literature other than English, with readings of primary texts in that language.
+This category can include courses from a national literature or area studies department.
+OR - b.
+One course in category a above and one creative/studio course (e.g., creative writing, music composition, film making, etc.).

 All courses must be letter-graded and must be passed with a grade of B or above.
 First-Year Seminars may not be counted toward the fulfillment of the above requirements.
-However, students may count toward secondary field requirements courses taken while studying abroad, as well as courses taken at the Harvard Summer School.
+However, students may count courses taken while studying abroad, as well as courses taken at the Harvard Summer School toward secondary field requirements.
 Students pursuing a secondary field in Comparative Literature will receive preferential access to Comparative Literature courses with limited enrollment.